 Individuals with disabilities may qualify for the Schedule A special hiring authority.

 Applicants must provide acceptable documentation of eligibility for veterans preference or a special hiring authority.
 Please make sure to review the Required Documents section of the job announcement for more information.

 Non-Competitive Hiring Process

 NIST can use a special hiring authority to hire veterans and individuals with disabilities without requiring them to compete for the job.
 Applications may be submitted for non-competitive consideration when NIST does not have a current job opportunity announcement posted.
 Applications must include acceptable documentation of eligibility for a special hiring authority.
 If you wish to submit an application for consideration, or have any questions about the non-competitive hiring process, please email firstname.lastname@example.org.”

-Additional information about Veterans hiring can be found at:
+Additional hiring information for veterans and individuals with disabilities can be found at: